Today you're going to learn how to fix various SIM provisioning error messages (FAST).

 Solution 4 How to Fix it: Contact the Carrier or Network Provider

 Sometimes all the steps mentioned above fail to solve this "Sim not provisioned mm#2" problem.
 The only solution left in that case is to contact the service provider's customer support.

-When you contact your service provider, they will either:
+Contact your service provider, and they will either:

 - Activate the Sim card if there isn't any problem; or